Implementation of enfuse

 It would be great if enfuse would be implemented as an alternative to the HDR function which is also great.
 Unfortunately, HDR merging can sometimes create weird artifacts, halos or strange ghosting where enfuse seems to blend in a more of an "average" style without creating these type of artifacts.
 Also the results can be sometimes superior to those of HDR merging.
 I understand that enfuse can be quite time consuming to run, especially if enfusing many shots.
 The advantage of enfuse is that even normal 8 bit (jpeg) images can be processed and then outputted to 16 or even 32 bit tiffs or EXRs with loads of headroom to edit.
 I sometimes like to do long exposure simulations with over 50 shots with enfuse and the results are quite great.
 Just wanted to know if it could be implemented sometime in DT to make workflow easier...

-#2 Updated by Joe Giampaoli about 4 years ago
+#2 Updated by Joe Giampaoli over 4 years ago

 Thanks for your help!